mohamedmohamedy/coffee-shop-app-ui/README.md

 ## About

-This is an UI for a Coffee Shop app, that helps the customer to enter the app Products, choose any one he want and look for it's details. i used Provider State managment to deliver the data through the applicaaion, amd used Flutter Material widgets for designing.
+This is an UI for a Coffee Shop app, that helps the customer to enter the app Products, choose any one he want and look for it's details. i used Provider State managment to deliver the data through the application, and used Flutter Material widgets for designing.

 ### Design Details
 the whole UI is inspiring for [Dribbble](https://dribbble.com) website and helped me a lot with new ideas.